top of page

 I take my quest for vengeance as granted as well because I know whatever I'll do, will never be enough to satisfy my heart and mind.
 Because I also take that as granted as well, I am hoping to construct the best philosophy blog out there, per my vision.
 Empires are built on the lust for more, and thus, on suffering.

 I might never be happy as I used to be back when I was a child in the 2000's.
 However I don't care, and take that for granted, too.
-I mentally survive by internalizing facts and possible facts as quickly and and logically as I can.
-I discard what is too impractical to indulge on, and focus on whatever can be converted into the product of either a new article, or a revamped one.
+I mentally survive by internalizing facts and possible facts as quickly and logically as I can.
+I discard what is too impractical to indulge in, and focus on whatever can be converted into the product of either a new article, or a revamped one.

 Conclusion

-Hence why I have chosen asceticism over hedonism.
+For my plans, done in solitude, I have chosen asceticism over hedonism.
 The joy already exists within the potential of our minds, and even then, not everyone wants to be joyful and/or happy.
 Hedonists can live the way they do and rarely feel any joy beyond the immediate pleasure of costly things.
 Ascetics might as well disregard the topic of taking things for granted, completely, as asceticism has its own reasoning that may be irrelevant to this notion.

 Everything else is extra, not the essence.
 You might be surprised to find that you are still unhappy despite achieving the things you achieved.